fabric8io/fabric8-pipeline-library/ReadMe.md

     }
 ```
 #### Stage Project
-- builds and stages a fabric8 java project with OSS sonartype
+- builds and stages a fabric8 java project with OSS sonatype
 - build docker images and stages them in the internal docker registry
 - stages extra images not built by docker-maven-plugin in the internal docker registry
 ```groovy